superfeedr/blog.superfeedr.com/_posts/2015-12-15-testing-grep.markdown

 ---
 title: "Grep.io needs testers!"
 description: "Grep is an email application which sends you email when things you care about are mentioned on the web.
 We need testers!"
-tags: [grep, search, filter mention]
+tags: [grep, search, filter, mention]
 js_includes: [
 "../scripts/typed.min.js",
 "../scripts/things-typed.js"]